MoralisWeb3/streams-beta/README.md

 Stream blockchain data into your backend via webhooks.
 Ethereum, Polygon, Avalanche, BNB Chain, Fantom, Cronos and all testnets are supported.
-More networks are added soon.
+More networks to be added soon.

+Get events streamed to your backend whenever:

 - An address sends, receives, stakes, swaps or burns assets
-- An asset is being sent, received, staked, swaped or burned
+- An asset is being sent, received, staked, swapped or burned
 - A battle starts in your web3 game
 - Someone participates in your token sale
 - Any other smart contract event fires on-chain based on your filters

+### Other features
 - Fully typed
 - Contract Factories supported
 - Filters supported 🔥 [see examples](https://github.com/MoralisWeb3/streams-beta/blob/main/README.md#filter-streams)
 - Internal transactions supported 🥃

-This README will intorduce you to Moralis Streams API.
+This README will introduce you to Moralis Streams API.

 ## Supported Chains